 The above method can be employed for cascading any number of ICs for driving the corresponding number of displays in the system.

-For example in a hand calculator we initially see only one zero at the extreme left, instead of 8 zeros over the entire display, which is also technically correct but is irrelevant and could be a nuisance in terms of power consumption.
+For example in a hand calculator we initially see only one zero at the extreme right, instead of 8 zeros over the entire display, which is also technically correct but is irrelevant and could be a nuisance in terms of power consumption.